Skip to content

 • --gateway-background keeps easy auto-attach enabled for that launch, but requests detached background gateway execution instead of the default foreground auxiliary-window execution.

 • --gateway-tui-watch-poll-interval-seconds, --gateway-tui-stability-threshold-seconds, --gateway-tui-completion-stability-seconds, --gateway-tui-unknown-to-stalled-timeout-seconds, --gateway-tui-stale-active-recovery-seconds, and --gateway-tui-final-stable-active-recovery-seconds are positive-second one-shot overrides for the gateway-owned TUI tracker.
-They affect the current launch-time gateway attach and are not stored in launch profiles or easy profiles.
+They affect the current launch-time gateway attach and are not stored in launch profiles or project profiles.

 • --no-gateway is mutually exclusive with --gateway-port, --gateway-background, and any --gateway-tui-* override.